 Years ago, I attended a class on Cognitive Intervention.
 I remember on the wall just to the right of where I sat was a sign that read "The hardest and most important lesson in life to learn is to do that which is necessary, even when it is unpleasant and uncomfortable".
 Simple enough right?
 I remember thinking to myself how unnecessary this was.
-I mean, it's just some pithy statement to say... read more
+I mean, it's just some pithy statement... read more

 Jameyson M.'s Resources